Irrational Random Utility Models: Auxiliary results

 The problem in the above example is that $P_1$ and $P_2$ are close to being the same preference since they agree on the choices from all menus except $\{b,c\}$ (which contains the worst two alternatives of both orders).
 Moreover, a large fraction of the overall probability is assigned to $P_1$ and $P_2$ (i.e. probability $0.8$) and hence the stochastic choice function $\rho_{\mu}$ exhibits a high degree of correlation.
 It turns out that a slight variation of these bounds, namely the correlation bounds of section \ref{sec: main}, are sufficient for an irrational representation of RUM.

-Before providing the proof of theorem \ref{thm: main}, we would like to briefly motivate the use of the word "correlation" which intends a measure of concordance between the choices of the decision-makers in the population w.r.t. to a specific choice function.
+\textbf{Relation to Kendall rank correlation.} Before providing the proof of Theorem \ref{thm: main}, we would like to briefly motivate the use of the word "correlation" which intends a measure of concordance between the choices of the decision-makers in the population w.r.t. to a specific choice function.
 To see this, note that, w.r.t to a choice function $c$, we can split the probability mass in $\rho$ between the one that "correlates" and "uncorrelates" with $c$.

-Finally, we note that $\hat{\mathbb{C}}^{\rho}_{c}, \hat{\mathbb{U}}^{\rho}_{c} \in [0,1]$ and the equation above implies $\hat{\mathbb{C}}^{\rho}_{c} - \hat{\mathbb{U}}^{\rho}_{c} \in [-1, 1]$.
+Finally, we note that $\frac{1}{ K-1}\hat{\mathbb{C}}^{\rho}_{c}, \frac{1}{ K-1}\hat{\mathbb{U}}^{\rho}_{c} \in [0,1]$ and the equation above implies $\frac{1}{ K-1}[\hat{\mathbb{C}}^{\rho}_{c} - \hat{\mathbb{U}}^{\rho}_{c}] \in [-1, 1]$.
 An intuitive "correlation" interpretation comes after noticing the relationship with the notion of Kendall rank correlation as $\hat{\mathbb{C}}^{\rho}_{c}$ is the probability mass on the choices that are concordant with $c$ while $\hat{\mathbb{U}}^{\rho}_{c}$ is the probability mass on the choices that are discordant with $c$, and $\frac{1}{K-1}$ is the normalization factor.

-\section{Proof of theorem \ref{thm: main}}
+\section{Proof of Theorem \ref{thm: main}}

-\subsection{The necessity of the Correlation bounds}
+\subsection{The necessity of the correlation bounds}

-The necessity of the Correlation bounds follows by an application of the Fréchet bounds in lemma \ref{lemma: strict1}.
+The necessity of the correlation bounds follows by an application of the Fréchet bounds in Lemma \ref{lemma: strict1}.
 Recall that $\mathcal{A}(P)= \{A \subseteq X: |A| \geq 2\} \setminus \{\{x_{P}(N-1),x_{P}(N)\}\}$ and $| \mathcal{A}(P) | = K-1$ for all preferences $P$.
-The following lemma is a special case of lemma \ref{lemma: strict1} and it follows by noting that for each preference $P$ we have $\cap_{A \in \mathcal{A}(P)} \{c \in \mathcal{C}: c(A)=c_P(A)\} = \{c_P,c_{Q}\}$ where $Q$ agrees with $P$ on all the menus in $\mathcal{A}(P)$.
+The following lemma is a special case of Lemma \ref{lemma: strict1} and it follows by noting that for each preference $P$ we have $\cap_{A \in \mathcal{A}(P)} \{c \in \mathcal{C}: c(A)=c_P(A)\} = \{c_P,c_{Q}\}$ where $Q$ agrees with $P$ on all the menus in $\mathcal{A}(P)$.

 \begin{lemma} Let $\rho$ be a stochastic choice function, $P$ be a preference, and $Q$ be a preference that agrees with $P$ on all menus in $\mathcal{A}(P)$.
 It then holds that for all RCMs $\mu$ such that $\rho= \rho_{\mu}$. \end{lemma}